Vishakha93/PasswordSecurityExtension/README.md

 3. Figuring out chrome permissions to access the current page and to figure out how are we going to catch the event just before user signs-in -> NEEDS DISCUSSION

-Division of work:
+## Division of work:

-1) Detect Password Reuse : Vishakha
+1. Detect Password Reuse : Vishakha
-2) Detect the entering of the passwords on the wrong website : Mitesh
+2. Detect the entering of the passwords on the wrong website : Mitesh
-3) Modify link-clicking behaviour : Divyam
+3. Modify link-clicking behaviour : Divyam

 Since Vishakha and Mitesh have experience on Frontend -> Working on tasks 1 & 2 Divyam will explore the Frontend tech stack first : Bootstrap, jQuery and AJAX and then task 3.

-Thinking Points
+## Questions

+1. On visitng a website, how to detect a new login form filling?
-1. On visitng a website, how to figure out the login box - User Box and Password ?
+2. On visiting a website, how to detect the login box - User Box and Password Box ?
-2. How to display relevant existing password credential to users? - Just like Chrome dropdown on Citi
+2. Should we display relevant existing password credential to users? - Just like Chrome dropdown on Citi
+3. Should we show dialog box on Password Change ?
+Is the feature in scope?

+## UI Components

+1. On plugin click, Show Basic Details About Plugin
+2. When a user fills a new login form and uses already used password, show a dialog blox warning user that existing password is being reused - Task 1
+3. On entering a different website's password, warn user that they already have this password - Task 2
+4. On links other than Alexa 10K websites, show dialog box to warn users and save settings (For once or For all) - Task 3
+5. On password change (successful or unsuccessful), show a dialog box asking whether to update the password?